fabiangunzinger/online-experiments/notes_on_ding2023first.md

 Lemmas in appendix C proof useful results.
 The discussion is based on a simple random sample, yet is then used in the main text for the proofs of Neyman's theorem in the case of CRE.

+## Applying ding notes to Neyman proof

+Move this section to main chapter once It's complete.

+Path to victory
+- [ ] Write out proof of lemma C.2 from Moleskin
+- [ ] Write down proof of Lemma 4.1 which is important
+- [ ] Write out definitions for means and variances for neyman problem (use notes form imbens)
+- [ ] Then use chat notes on lemma 2 ([here](https://chatgpt.com/share/67c14491-afb4-8005-a06c-b6634c6ab20f)) to apply to Neyman problem.
+Basic approach:
+	- [ ] Start with var tau = var y1 bar + var y2 bar - 2cov y1bar, y2bar
+	- [ ] I have these from lemma c2
+	- [ ] Use relationship between cov and var tau_i from lemma 4.1 and substitute

 ## Notation

 To be closer to my own notation, I make the following changes to the notation in the text: